 Author(s): Himanshu Jain, M.S.
 Pharm

-Himanshu is a Lead Analyst in the CNS/Ophthalmology team at Decision Resources Group, and has authored content for indications including age-related macular degeneration, diabetic retinopathy/diabetic macular edema, and unipolar depression.
-He comes with eight years of experience working on commercial assessment projects, including opportunity assessments, market intelligence, disease narratives, epi-based forecasts, patent research, and social media analysis, across multiple therapy areas.
-He holds a degree in Pharmacology from the National Institute of Pharmaceutical Education and Research (NIPER) in India and an Executive Post-Graduate Diploma in International Business from the Indian Institute of Foreign Trade.
+Himanshu joined the CNS / ophthalmology team at Decision Resources Group in 2016.
+He has authored content for psychiatry and ophthalmology (retinal / nonretinal) indications, including schizophrenia, age-related macular degeneration, diabetic retinopathy / diabetic macular edema, dry eye disease, glaucoma, and uveitis.
+Himanshu has more than ten years of experience working in market research and consulting firms, and has managed multiple market assessment projects, including bottom-up forecasts, across multiple therapy areas.
+He holds a degree in Pharmacology and Toxicology from the National Institute of Pharmaceutical Education and Research in India and an Executive Post-Graduate Diploma in International Business from the Indian Institute of Foreign Trade.